swi-infra/ruby-git/README.md

   happens if the operation takes longer than the timeout duration configured in `Git.config.timeout` or via the `:timeout` parameter given in git methods that support this parameter.
+* `ProcessIOError`: An error was encountered reading or writing to a subprocess.
+* `UnexpectedResultError`: The command line ran without error but did not return the expected results.

-`Git::GitExecuteError` remains as an alias for `Git::Error`.
-It is considered deprecated as of git-2.0.0.
+For backward compatability, `Git::GitExecuteError` remains as an alias for `Git::Error`.
+It is considered deprecated as of v2.0.0 and will be remove in v3.0.0.

 Here is an example of catching errors when using the git gem: